Kamouyiaraki/Dvexillum_MitoDiversity/Chapter2_Diversity/README.md

 ## All R Code used in "Chapter 2: Characterising mitochondrial genome diversity in the invasive colonial tunicate, Didemnum vexillum (Kott 2002)"

-`DivStats.R` : is a script of customised functions used in both estimates of diversity and sliding window analyses.
+`DivStats.R` : is a script of customised functions used in both estimates of diversity and sliding window analyses, originally done in Rv3.6.0

 Package minimum requirements: